 And that is just one group!
 Certainly it will get better.
 The law of averages guarantees it.
 But registration lasts only 2 hours.
 Now it is time to play golf.

-The volunteers that spent months and months getting ready for the last two hours of their lives at registration, lean back in their chairs, smile, breathe a sigh of relief and commend each other on a job well done.
-Almost as smooth as you planned it for the past several months, except for the donut thing and that one idiot group that arrived 45 minutes before registration was supposed to start.
-You hear a muffled “whatever” from Betty’s daughter again.
+The volunteers that spent months and months getting ready for the last two hours of their lives at registration, lean back in their chairs, smile, breathe a sigh of relief and commend each other on a job well done, even though you are still upset with Betty and the donuts and it’st almost as smooth as you planned it for the past several months, well, except for the donut thing and that one idiot group that arrived 45 minutes before registration was supposed to start.
+You hear a muffled “whatever” from Betty’s teenage daughter again.

 But it is far from over.
 There are no wallets standing in front of you any longer!
 All of your money is now whipping around the golf course in little white plastic carts.
 Yet these volunteers are sitting on their collective duffs in the clubhouse!
 WHY?

 The golf course is smart enough to know where the wallets are for the next 5+ hours and they have literally sprung into action.
 There are two beer carts, ONE GIRL in each, actually chasing after the money, chasing down their customers.
 WAIT, YOUR customers!
 They have one goal in mind.
 Relieving them of as much of their money as they can, while your group is still milling around the registration table deciding on “important things” like….
 Should you put the left over goody bags in Betty’s van because you have to go to soccer practice after the event, and is it O.K. if you toss out the rest of the fliers in the golf shop garbage can.